brainandbodycode/brainandbodycode.github.io/content/about-us.md

 ### Professional Trainings

-- Pre-and Perinatal Massage Therapy
+- Pre-and Perinatal Massage Therapy Specialization
+- Specific Deep Tissue Techniques for the Posterior, Lateral, and Anterior Neck
 - CranioSacral Therapy 1 (CS1); Assessment of Central Nervous System and Fascia for Full Body Treatment Protocol
 - Touch For Health – Levels 1 and 2